samchsu/samchsu.github.io/README.md

-# This is sam hsu's portfolio website
+# This is Sam Hsu's Portfolio Website

 This website was created with React and deployed using Github Pages